DisCODe/SORecognition/README.md

 Tasks for object recognition (from kinect):

-   * __KinectDisplayRecognizedObjectsOnScene__ - PCL viewer displaying scene loaded from RGB-D images along with SOMs (SIFT Object Models) loaded from JSON files, matched against the scene, grouped into subsets, projected on the scene and validated with verification algorithm.
+   * __KinectDisplayRecognizedObjectsOnScene__ - PCL viewer displaying scene acquired from Kinect along with SOMs (SIFT Object Models) loaded from JSON files, matched against the scene, grouped into subsets, projected on the scene and validated with verification algorithm.

 Tasks for testing/visualization of model-scene correspondences (scene loaded from RGB-D sequence):